 - Labor and cost savings at transplant time.
 Without the added weight from the root ball we don’t need special equipment for planting.

-Trees developed in our gravel bed are currently being planted on Belle Isle as part of native habitat restoration.
-We are also including gravel bed trees in our Community Roots Tree giveaway for 2017.
+Trees developed in our gravel bed are planted on Belle Isle in the James River Park System as part of native habitat restoration.
+We included gravel bed trees in our Community Roots Tree giveaway in 2017 and have scores of seedlings on order for our homeowner giveaway and for restoration planting in 2018.